greim/await.js/README.md

     p1.take(p2)

 p1 now takes p2, and if p2 fails, p1 fails.
-But what about the fact that p1 has a different set of things than p2?
-What happened in this case is:
+As you can see, p2 is a different set of things than p1.
+How does p2 map to p1?

     p2      p1
     ===========